vincentbarr/vincentbarr.github.com/_posts/2012-01-26-passive-aggressive-neighbors.md

 What an exercise in passive aggression.

-Pretending both people don't lose in this sort of game, I wonder who won.
+Suspending the belief that both people lose in this sort of game, I wonder who won.

 <iframe width="560" height="315" src="//www.youtube.com/embed/G_JZLVk8Mhw" frameborder="0"> </iframe>